jet/equinox/README.md

     md archiver | cd

     # Generate a template app that'll sync from the Primary (i.e. equinox-test)
-    # to the Secondary (i.e. equinox-test-archive)
+    # to the Archive (i.e. equinox-test-archive)
     dotnet new proArchiver

     # TODO edit Handler.fs to add criteria for what to Archive
     # - Normally you won't want to Archive stuff like e.g. `Sync-` checkppoint streams
     # - Any other ephemeral application streams can be excluded too

-    # -w 4 # constrain parallel writers in order to leave headroom for readers; Secondary container should be cheaper to run
+    # -w 4 # constrain parallel writers in order to leave headroom for readers; Archive container should be cheaper to run
     # -S -t 40 # emit log messages for Sync calls costing > 40 RU
     # -md 20 (or lower) is recommended to be nice to the writers - the archiver can afford to lag
     dotnet run -c Release -- -w 4 -S -t 40 -g ArchiverConsumer `